diku-dk/futhark-website/examples.rst

                          f32(pixel[2]) / 255f32))
                      row)
               image)

+The ``[rows][cols]`` notation preceding the ``image`` parameter is not a normal function parameter.
+Rather, it is a *size parameter*, a way of indicating that the function ``splitIntoChannels`` is polymorphic in the sizes ``rows`` and ``cols``.
+The main purpose is that we can then use these names to indicate the sizes of the parameter and return values of the function.
+When the function is called, size parameters need not be passed arguments explicitly, but are automatically inferred from the concrete ``image`` argument.
+If we did not explicitly add these size parameters, the Futhark compiler would look for variables ``rows`` and ``cols`` in scope.

 The function ``splitIntoChannels`` maps across each inner ``[3]u8`` element (``pixel``), turns this into a triple instead of a